Kellogg, Iowa: History

 Kellogg was laid out in 1865 in anticipation of the Mississippi and Missouri Railroad being built through that territory.
 The railroad reached the town in 1866 and it was designated a station on the line.
 The terminus of the railroad remained in Kellogg for some time, fueling the early growth of the town.

 Today, one of Kellogg's most notable features is the five-building Kellogg Museum complex.
 Its main building is the former Simpson Hotel, constructed in 1909.
 The museum complex also boasts an original one-room schoolhouse and a country church.

 Geography

 Kellogg is located at (41.716641, -92.907563).

 According to the United States Census Bureau, the city has a total area of 0.37 sqmi, all land.

 Highway 224 forms Kellogg's eastern boundary.
 The North Skunk River runs southeasterly along the town's southern edge.

 ZIP codes

 All addresses within Kellogg fall under the 50135 ZIP code.
 Most individuals receive mail at a post office box rather than at their residence.

 Streets and addresses

-Kellogg's streets are labeled only by name, for example, "Adair St." House numbers originate at the southeast corner of the town and increase as one moves west or north.
+Kellogg's streets are labeled by name and number, for example, "Adair St." and "1st St." House numbers originate at the southeast corner of the town and increase as one moves west or north.
 Kellogg's business district, including the Kellogg Museum complex, is located on High St.